In The Shadows - Book cover

 Still, I had gone, hoping today would be the day my wolf qualities would show themselves.

-I hadn’t even heard the rogue that was watching me close by, let alone smelled it, but Grey had.
+I hadn’t heard the rogue that was watching me close by, let alone smelled it, but Grey had.

 He’d been running the borders, trying to detect any presence that wasn’t supposed to be there, and he had gotten two.
 Mine and the rogue’s.